 All the coziness of each, yet no crusts nor dumplings to make.
 This remix is a total upgrade!

 - Prep ahead: This recipe can be prepped ahead of time then cooked in under 30 minutes.
-Take 20 minutes on Sunday to chop the vegetables, cook/shred the chicken, and you’ll be off to the races on any busy weeknight.
+Take 20 minutes on the weekend to chop the vegetables, and cook/shred the chicken, then you’ll be off to the races on any busy weeknight.

 - Gluten free gnocchi: I’m sharing the brand of GF gnocchi I love below, but if you’re using a different brand, or non GF gnocchi, pay attention to the size of the box which can differ by brand/type.
 You’ll need a 12oz box for this recipe.